It’s wise advice that’s often stated in social-justice circles: “Listen to Black women.”

 “Real integrity is doing the right thing, knowing that nobody’s going to know whether you did it or not.” – Oprah Winfrey

-The media mogul, producer, author and philanthropist’s good deeds are well-documented – but as she rightly notes here, it’s what we do when unseen that truly defines us.
+The media mogul, producer, author and philanthropist’s good deeds are well-documented – but as she rightly notes here, it’s what we do when no one’s looking that truly defines us.
 Her wealth, which she has given away by the millions (largely to educational causes), made her one of North America’s first Black multi-billionaires.
 She’s won awards ranging from the Presidential Medal of Freedom to an Oscar nomination — not to mention her 18 Daytime Emmy Awards, the Bob Hope Humanitarian Award, a Tony Award and a Peabody Award.

 "When someone shows you who they are, believe them – the first time." – Maya Angelou

-This lesson, which speaks to assessing others through what they show us, is perhaps one of the most famous and most profound.
+This lesson, which speaks to assessing others by what they show us, is perhaps one of the most famous and most profound she’s taught.
 But then again, Angelou’s work was, quite literally, doling out words of wisdom.
 The poet and activist’s impactful career spanned half a century, and in that time she authored widely read autobiographical works – including the famous “I Know Why the Caged Bird Sings” – and garnered tons of awards, including the Presidential Medal of Freedom from former President Barack Obama.
 She died in 2014, but her words will live on for generations to come.

 “I think it would be a far greater world if people were kinder and more respectful to each other.” – Aretha Franklin

 Yes, it’s something of a nod to one of this legendary singer-songwriter’s biggest hits.
-But the Queen of Soul makes a critical point here about the need for us to be better to one another.
+But the Queen of Soul made a critical point here about the need for us to be better to one another.
 Beyond “Respect,” Detroit-born Franklin is the voice and mind behind tunes like “Chain of Fools” and “Think” – a body of work that resulted in her becoming the first woman ever inducted in the Rock and Roll Hall of Fame, among numerous other distinctions.
-(And, like Angelou, she is also a Presidential Medal of Freedom recipient.)
+(And, like Angelou, she was also a Presidential Medal of Freedom recipient.)

 (This article, originally published Feb.
-1, 2023, has been updated for 2024.)
+1, 2023, has been updated for 2026.)